LeedsCodeDojo/StaticVsDynamic/Problem.md

 * Input will always be full frames (+ bonus balls if needed)
 * Assume input always valid
-* Input will be no more than one game* (Note FP rule about infinite sequences)
+* Input will be no more than one game
 * Input format is up to you
 * Prepare to accept different inputs during scoring